 , includes a number of efforts to better attract, retain and promote female lawyers by creating an environment in which all women can thrive.

-Evidence of PAW’s success can also be found in the leadership roles women now hold at Armstrong Teasdale, including positions on the firm’s management and compensation committees.
-Lori Bockman
+Evidence of PAW’s success can be found in the leadership roles women now hold at Armstrong Teasdale, including positions on the firm’s management and compensation committees.
+Examples include, Lori Bockman

 who co-chairs Armstrong Teasdale’s public finance practice area and is the firm’s general counsel; Tessa Trelz